 Human-Machine Interaction

-The interactions between humans and machines, such as mobile robots, are constantly increasing due to the advancing degree of automation of production and logistics processes.
+The interactions between humans and machines, such as mobile robots, are constantly increasing due to the advancing degree of automation in production and logistics processes.
 In addition to the challenges created by these interactions, we as the Department of Robotics and Cognitive Systems see these challenges as opportunities to identify new synergy effects in flexibilized workflows between humans and machines and to use them through technical solutions in production and logistics.
 In addition to reducing health risks, such as stress and posture problems, and increasing the acceptance of technical innovations, the use of human-machine interaction (MTI) methods has the potential to increase the productivity of work processes.

 In order to validate our MTI solutions, the Robotics and Cognitive Systems department conducts subject studies as well as qualitative and quantitative analyses.